-On April 28, 2010, the SEC filed a settled civil enforcement action against four former employees of the tobacco merchant Dimon, Inc. ("Dimon"), now Alliance One International, Inc., for violating the FCPA's anti-bribery provisions and aiding and abetting violations of the internal controls and books and records provisions.
-At the time of the alleged conduct, Dimon was a U.S. issuer; and Alliance One International is a U.S. issuer that was formed in May 2005 by the merger of Dimon and another company.
+On April 28, 2010, the SEC filed a settled civil enforcement action against four former employees of the tobacco merchant Dimon, Inc. ("Dimon"), now Alliance One International, Inc. ("Alliance One"), for violating the FCPA's anti-bribery provisions and aiding and abetting violations of the internal controls and books and records provisions.
+From 1996 to 2004, the time of the alleged conduct, Dimon was a U.S. issuer.
+Alliance One is a U.S. issuer that was formed in May 2005 by the merger of Dimon and Standard Commercial Corporation.
+The SEC and DOJ enforcement actions stemmed from payments allegedly made to foreign officials at a Kyrgyzstan regulatory entity established to regulate the sale and export of Kyrgyz tobacco, and at the state owned Thailand Tobacco Monopoly ("TTM").

-The allegations stem from payments allegedly made to foreign officials at a regulatory entity established by Kyrgyzstan to regulate the sale and export of Kyrgyz tobacco and at Thailand's government-owned tobacco monopoly.
-Without admitting or denying the allegations, a former country manager, regional financial director, international controller, and senior vice president for sales consented to the entry of final judgments permanently enjoining each of them from further such violations.
-The regional financial director and international controller also each consented to a \$40,000 civil penalty.
+Without admitting or denying the SEC's allegations, Bobby J. Elkin, Jr. (a former country manager for Kyrgyzstan), Baxter J. Myers (a former regional financial director), Thomas G. Reynolds (a former international controller), and Tommy L. Williams (a former senior vice president for sales) consented to the entry of final judgments permanently enjoining each of them from further such violations.
+Myers and Reynolds also each agreed to pay a \$40,000 civil penalty.